Vijay-Nirmal/WebInteractMCP/server/README.md

 Client web applications must:
 1. Connect to the communication hub at `/mcptools`
-2. Provide a `McpIntract-Session-Id` header when making MCP requests
+2. Provide a `McpInteract-Session-Id` header when making MCP requests
 3. Implement the `InvokeTool` method to handle tool execution requests
 4. Expose tools at the configured `ToolsEndpoint`